 Thank you so much for providing this helpful information, Mrs. Kestenbaum!
 We hope to see you back in the classroom soon.
 You can find the latest news, resources, and information about our online coronavirus training course for early childhood professionals here: https://www.childhoodpreparedness.org/corona.

 Also, if you’re a teacher, child care provider, or early childhood professional and you’re looking for ways to continue your education while at home, consider becoming a P4 Member today.
-You’ll receive 7 courses, 3.5 hours of training, unlimited course access for one full year, and many more extras for only $139/year, which is a savings of over $20 per course.
+You’ll receive over 5 hours of on-demand training, unlimited course access for one full year, and many more extras for only $188/year, which is a $25 savings.
 Find out more today: https://www.childhoodpreparedness.org/online.